garyongguanjie/youtube_comments_sentiment_emotion/index.md

 ![emotion_image](emotion.png)

-It shows that Singaporeans seems to have an overall positive feel but are still feeling worried.
+It shows that Singaporeans seem to be positive but are still feeling worried.
+# Download final output
-You can see the final model output in out.csv
+You can see the final model output in <a href="out.csv" download>out.csv</a>

 # Running the model yourself on any video
 ## Download the model